Koalephant/StanfordCoreNLPHTTPServer/README.md

-# Stanford CoreNLP XML Server
+# Stanford CoreNLP HTTP Server

 [![Build Status](https://travis-ci.org/nlohmann/StanfordCoreNLPXMLServer.png)](https://travis-ci.org/nlohmann/StanfordCoreNLPXMLServer)

 ## About

-This software offers the functionality of the [Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml) as HTTP-XML-Server.
+This software offers the functionality of the [Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml) as a  HTTP Server.
 This avoids the time-consuming initialization every time CoreNLP is started.
 It is very similar to projects like [this Python wrapper](https://github.com/relwell/stanford-corenlp-python).

+This is a fork (of a fork) from the original [StanfordCoreNLPXMLServer](https://github.com/nlohmann/StanfordCoreNLPXMLServer) with the followign differences:

+- No longer limited to XML - serves JSON/XML depending on the requesting 'Accept' header
+- Packaged to run as a server on Debian
+	- Listening Interface:Port configured in `/etc/defaults/corenlphttp`
+	- Loads configuration from `/etc/corenlphttp/*.properties`

 ## Example